 • Hemorrhoidectomy: This is a surgery to remove the hemorrhoid, including the blood vessels and clot, and may be done under general anesthetic.
 It is more invasive than other options, so is only carried out in severe cases.

-• Rubber band ligation: This is where an elastic band is put around the base of the hemorrhoid.
-This cuts off the blood supply and causes it to shrink over a period of several weeks.
+• Banding: This is where an elastic band is put around the base of the hemorrhoid.
+This cuts off the blood supply and causes the hemorrhoid to fall off, typically within 3-7 days.

-Some home treatments may reduce the pain and discomfort of hemorrhoids:
+Certain home remedies may help reduce the pain and discomfort of hemorrhoids:

-• Hemorrhoid cream: Applying an over-the-counter hemorrhoid cream can help relieve symptoms.
+• Hemorrhoid cream: Applying an over-the-counter (OTC) hemorrhoid cream can help relieve symptoms.

-• Pain relievers: Taking over-the-counter painkillers can relieve pain.
+• Pain relievers: Taking OTC pain medications can help relieve pain.

-• Sitz bath: Soaking the affected area in warm water several times a day and gently patting dry may help reduce symptoms.
+• Sitz bath: Soaking the affected area in warm water several times a day and gently patting it dry may help ease discomfort.

 • Ice treatment: Applying a cold compress or ice pack to the affected area may reduce pain and inflammation.